ionic-jp/capacitor-plugins-docs/src/docs/stripe/apple-pay.md

 ---

-With ApplePay, you can make instant payments in a single flow.
+With Apple Pay, you can make instant payments in a single flow.
 Please check settings:

 https://stripe.com/docs/apple-pay

 ## 🐾 Implements
 ### Prepare settings
-For using ApplePay, you need some settings.
+For using Apple Pay, you need some settings.

 - Register for an Apple Merchant ID
 - Create a new Apple Pay certificate